Raynhuang/QLSC600D2_2025_M5A1/Report.md

 ### Tool accessibility
 Light microscopy equipment is usually easily accessible.
 However, the microwave fixation system is most likely a limiting factor.
 The present paper and other papers who used the system all did so in Tokyo, Japan at a specific company.
 In addition, purchasing information is not readily available on the company's website.

+## Computational Neuroscience
+## Paper 1 (RFJ): Go with the FLOW: visualizing spatiotemporal dynamics in optical widefield calcium imaging (2021)

+### Data availability and accesibility
+All data and code presented in this paper are publicly available (open access).
+You can access the data and code repository at the following link: https://royalsocietypublishing.org/doi/10.1098/rsif.2021.0523#d1e2672.
+The repository includes both the code used in the experiments and the associated data, encompassing both raw and processed datasets, all openly accessible.
+Additionally, supplementary videos have been provided for result comparisons mentioned in the paper.
+Some of the data sources are referenced in another paper co-authored by one of the contributors to this study.

+### Quality of experimental design
+This paper relies on algorithmic outputs applied to available data for its results.
+The chosen sample size appears reasonable for conducting a statistical analysis; however, concerns arise regarding the statistical methods employed.
+Specifically, a pairwise t-test was conducted on the distribution of ridges derived from their code, yet the rationale for choosing this test method remains unclear.
+Notably, the t-test typically assumes normal distribution of data, a point unaddressed in their explanation.

+Furthermore, the reported small p-value, emphasized as validating the assertion of changes in brain dynamics for older mouse pups, raises skepticism.
+It is unclear whether the small p-value results from the inherent minuteness of the effect or if it genuinely reflects statistical significance.
+Compounding this, the authors lack a substantial dataset for comparison, as evidenced by their use of mean values to calculate a p-value on the order of 10^(-4).
+These factors contribute to ongoing reservations about the robustness and generalizability of the statistical findings.

+### Description of methods

+This paper primarily delves into the implementation of a specific algorithm applied to mouse brain datasets, with a notable emphasis on elucidating the underlying principles and mathematical theory governing the code's functionality.
+However, the conceptual explanation assumes a degree of familiarity with fluid dynamics, making it somewhat challenging for those without intensive training in the field.

+Regarding the dataset, the authors provide references for additional insights into the mouse population details.
+The methods for the surgical procedures during widefield imaging are meticulously outlined, along with specific information on the employed calcium indicators.
+Despite these clarifications, certain steps, particularly those related to the type of brain activity analyzed in the mouse pup dataset, remain ambiguous.
+Additionally, the absence of a paper explicating the data gathering process for the mouse pup dataset raises questions.

+Further, the rationale behind comparing specific age groups of mouse pups is not explicitly stated, leaving the reader with uncertainties about the significance of the chosen comparisons.
+Clarifying these aspects would enhance the overall comprehensibility and transparency of the study.

+### Description of sample population/data under study

+Two distinct categories of mice were involved in the analysis of their brain activity.
+The first group comprised mouse pups, with ages specified to be a maximum of 8 days postnatal, providing a comprehensive description of the age range for this subset.
+In contrast, the adult mouse dataset delineated both the age (approximately 30 weeks) and gender (male) in explicit detail within the paper.

+### Tool accessibility
+The code is released under the permissive license, granting users the freedom to use, modify, distribute, and sublicense with minimal restrictions.
+The code was sufficiently documented and seemed to be directly usable.
+Papers were also cited in order to understand further the underlying theory behind the algorithm constructed.